-Over the last few years, we've redefined what we want Affinity Water to mean to our people and the communities we serve.
+Over the last few years, we have been on a journey to re-define what we want Affinity Water to mean to our people and the communities we serve.

-In 2020, we defined our purpose as 'to provide high quality drinking water and take care of our environment, for our communities now and in the future'.
+In 2020, we defined our purpose to 'Provide high quality water, whilst taking care of the environment for our communities, now and in the future'.

-This led us to a simple framework that defines three clear things we want everyone to know about Affinity Water.
-We call these our 'brand genes'.
+This journey led us to a simple framework to describe everything we do at Affinity Water and in 2021, we proudly introduced our 'genes'.

-Everything we do can be seen through the lens of our brand genes.
-These help to guide our people, the activities we carry out and how we work with communities to ensure we continue to deliver a long-term, sustainable supply of water.
+Everything we do can be seen through the lens of our genes.
+These help to guide our people, the activities we carry out and how we work with communities to ensure we continue to deliver a long term, sustainable supply of water.